mongodb/specifications/source/read-write-concern/read-write-concern.md

 #### On the Wire

-##### OP_INSERT, OP_DELETE, OP_UPDATE

-`WriteConcern` is implemented by sending the `getLastError` (GLE) command directly after the operation.
-Drivers SHOULD piggy-back the GLE onto the same buffer as the operation.
-Regardless, GLE MUST be sent on the same connection as the initial write operation.

-When a user has not specified a `WriteConcern` or has specified the server's default `WriteConcern`, drivers MUST send the GLE command without arguments.
-For example: `{ getLastError: 1 }`

-Drivers MUST NOT send a GLE for an `Unacknowledged WriteConcern`.
-In this instance, the server will not send a reply.

-See the `getLastError` command documentation for other formatting.

 ##### Write Commands

 The `insert`, `delete`, and `update` commands take a named parameter, `writeConcern`.
 See the command documentation for